 Q. Where can I get a legal description of my property?

 A. The Fresno County Recorder should have a copy of your deed.

 Q. What are the dimensions or size of my property?

-Often the assessor's parcel map has dimensions, which you can use; however, your deed or recorded subdivision map is the "source" document.
-If no dimensions are listed, you can estimate your acreage based on a standard section being 1 mile square (5280 x 5280 is 27,878,400 ft divided by 43560 sq feet per acre = 640 acres per section).
+A. Often the assessor's parcel map has dimensions.
+However, your deed or recorded subdivision map is the "source" document.
+If no dimensions are listed, you can estimate your acreage based on a standard section being 1 mile square (640 acres per section).
 If you need detailed measurements, you may need to see a licensed land surveyor.

-Contact a licensed land surveyor.
-There are numerous listings in the “yellow pages” or search the Internet.
+A. Contact a licensed land surveyor.
+There are numerous listings in the yellow pages or search the Internet.

-The assessor office does not show zoning on our maps.
+A. The Assessors Office does not show zoning on our maps.
 If your property is in the city limits, see the city planning department.
-If your property is in the County of Fresno, see Public Works at 262-4302 .
+If your property is in the County of Fresno, contact the Public Works and Planning Department.

-Usually a new APN will be generated automatically then documents are filed with the recorders office (many different types of documents may generate a new APN).
-If you have a specific need, please call and we will work with you.
+A. Usually a new APN will be generated automatically when documents are filed with the Recorders office (many different types of documents may generate a new APN).
+If you have a specific need, call and we will work with you.